Nutrition Ph.D. (Ithaca)

 Program Description

-Candidates for the Ph.D. degree select two minor concentrations, one of which is within the field.
-All degree programs require a thesis or dissertation; the specific requirements are determined by each candidate's Special Committee.
+Candidates for the Ph.D. degree select two minor concentrations, one of which is external to the field.
+All degree programs require a thesis or dissertation; the specific requirements are determined by each candidate's special committee.
 Graduate students are generally required to assist in teaching as part of their training.

 Faculty members in various colleges and divisions of the university who have interests in nutrition constitute the faculty in this field.
-Graduate students may study with faculty members in the Division of Nutritional Sciences, the Field of Comparative Biomedical Sciences in the College of Veterinary Medicine, and the Fields of Animal Science and Food Science and Technology in the College of Agriculture and Life Sciences.
+Graduate students in nutritional sciences may select a chair of their committee from among the faculty in the field of nutrition.
+These faculty members include faculty in the Division of Nutritional Sciences, the field of Comparative Biomedical Sciences in the College of Veterinary Medicine, the fields of Animal Science, Food Science and Technology, and Communication in the College of Agriculture and Life Sciences and the field of Psychological Sciences and Human Development in the College of Human Ecology among others.

 Contact Information